 The Avolites desk must see the CITP component start up on Hippotizer to work.
-The easiest way to do this is set everything up and then turn the CITP component on Hippo off and on again to allow the desk to see layers.
+The easiest way to do this is set everything up, turn the CITP component on, then restart Hippotizer again to allow the desk to see layers.